WHO WE ARE

 Left to the current trajectory, wealthy communities with the capacity and desire to transition away from fossil fuels will be increasingly future-ready – with gleaming net zero schools and cozy passive house homes – while under-resourced communities will increasingly bear the costs and health burdens of failing, expensive fossil fuel systems.

-The BEA serves as a convenor and resource provider to accelerate the electrification and retrofit process in Massachusetts.
-We create and curate tools for municipalities working on these issues and support municipalities in identifying trusted partners and supporters.
+The BEA serves as a convenor and resource provider.
+We create and curate tools and support municipalities in identifying trusted partners and supporters.
 Our desired impact from our work is that it leads to an ever-increasing number of building retrofits and all-electric new construction projects across the state, with a particular focus on benefitting low- and moderate-income residents and environmental justice community members.

 WHAT THE BEA OFFERS